chrislevn/chrislevn.github.io/_posts/2024-04-17-research-on-vector-db.md

 Currently supported by: Weaviate, Milvus, FAISS.

-// FLAT Implementation from scratch with Python notebook

 ### Inverted file index (`IVF`) - slowest but most accurate
 We know that FLAT is most accurate but slow.
 What is the faster optimization?
 IVF.